meldurson/AllTameable/README.md

   * Mutation chance to get a different effect/infusion
   * Mutation chance for level to change (+1/-1) eg: two 3 star would have a chance to breed a 4 star and also 2 star
 * Added ability to remove option for taming
+* Can set a healing amount when a tame consumes an item (this feature was removed in Hearth and Home)

 __Current features that do not work:__